ICC-FIDIC Conference on International Construction Contracts and Dispute Resolution

 Join the International Chamber of Commerce (ICC) and the International Federation of Consulting Engineers (FIDIC) in Paris on 14-15 October 2025 for the annual ICC-FIDIC Conference on International Construction Contracts and Dispute Resolution.

 This year introduces a new format: participants can choose to register for the full two-days or attend a single day.
-Day 1 features engaging conference panel discussions, while Day 2 offers a more practical experience with mock Dispute Avoidance/Adjudication Board (DAB) session in the afternoon.
+Day 1 features engaging conference panel discussions, while Day 2 offers a more practical experience with mock Dispute Avoidance/Adjudication Board (DAAB) session in the afternoon - places are limited !

 Why attend?